russell-archer/StoreHelper/README.md

 When a user makes this type of purchase the `PurchaseResult` returned by StoreKit's `product.purchase()` method will have a value of `.pending`.
 This state can also be applicable when a user is required to make banking changes before a purchase is confirmed.

-With StoreKit testing we can easily simulate pending purchases to see if our app correctly supports them.
+With `StoreKit` testing (which works with both `StoreKit` and `StoreKit2`) we can easily simulate pending purchases to see if our app correctly supports them.

-To enable ask-to-buy support in StoreKit select the `.storekit` configuration file and then select **Editor > Enable Ask To Buy**:
+To enable ask-to-buy support in `StoreKit` select the `.storekit` configuration file and then select **Editor > Enable Ask To Buy**:

 ![](./readme-assets/StoreHelperDemo17.png)